PauSala/muzik/README.md

 }
 ```

-The generated file, imported to GarageBand and exported as an audio file:
+The [generated file](RubyMyDear.mp3), imported to GarageBand and exported as an audio file.
-<a href="RubyMyDear.mp3">Play sound file</a>

 # Limitations